The Easiest (Best?) Ribs You Will Ever Make + Delicious Buttermilk Cornbread

 The best ribs you’ve ever made?
 Let me qualify that.
 These are the only ones I know how to make, which make them the best I’ve ever made.
 That said, this recipe takes five minutes to prepare.
 Yes, that’s correct.
 Five minutes.
 But what emerges from the oven — a juice-filled package of falling-off-the-bone baby back ribs, perfectly crisped on the exterior — tastes like a day’s worth of work toiling over a coal-filled bbq pit.

-Where did I discover such an easy and delicious recipe?
-Where else.
-Liza, of course.
 My mother made these ribs for my meat-deprived husband and me when she was visiting last month.
 I’ve since made them several times for friends and family.
 If you’re looking for a crowd-pleasing recipe, this is it.
-Serve it with buttermilk cornbread (my favorite recipe is enclosed below) and a simple salad, and you have a successful dinner party in the making.
+Serve it with this buttermilk cornbread and a simple salad.

 PS: Favorite Roast Chicken and Pan-Seared New York Strip with Balsamic-Caper Sauce